 This also means that employees who opt for a lateral move need to be ready for the new culture of the move and not expect the same processes, communication standards, or other elements.
 These shifts can be challenging at first, but the knowledge gained by working with diverse groups is worthwhile.

-For communication workers and students, a laterally move could make clear sense.
+For communication workers and students, a lateral move could make clear sense.
 For instance, the personnel recruiter could become the trainer, admissions counselor, sales representative, or the public information officer.
 The advertising or marketing specialist could become the media planner, publicity manager, media sales representative, campaign manager, or activities director.
 The copywriter can become the public researcher, media analyst, research specialist, medical grants writer, corporate public affairs manager, or script writer.
 The focus should not be on the title of the position, but more on the skills and knowledge needed.

 Building a career is a long and arduous process and in today's work environment it can take many twists and turns without the traditional worry of constantly "moving up."
 Focusing on the experience, skill, knowledge, and relationship development is one measure of a valuable employee in today's workforce.
 So, the next time there does not appear to be a good career option up on the ladder of hierarchy, look over instead.